simontakite/elk-stack-playground/README.md

 # VAGRANT-ELK
-- A test environment for ELF
+- A test environment for ELK